-- The accreditation department has developed a SAMPLE matrix.
+- A narrative thoroughly describing the assessment plan in response to each bullet point under AS 4.0.1 is required. - The accreditation department has developed a SAMPLE matrix.
 The CSWE website houses the sample matrix. - The intent and purpose of the curriculum matrix (AS B2.0.3; AS M2.0.3; AS M2.1.4) is different than the assessment plan matrix.
 The curriculum matrix is snapshot featuring specific required course content strongly relating to each competency/dimension which all students are learning in the classroom.
-The assessment plan matrix details how the program is capturing competency-based student learning outcomes.
-These matrices do not need to match even if the program is using a course-embedded measure assessment model. - Curriculum Matrix = assuring content - Assessment Plan = assessing competence - Each competency must be assessed twice minimally: - One (1) measure assessing student demonstration in real or simulated practice situations.
+The assessment plan matrix details how the program is measuring competency-based student learning outcomes.
+These matrices do not need to match even if the program is using a course-embedded measure assessment model. - Curriculum Matrix = assuring / delivering content - Assessment Plan = demonstrating / assessing competence - Each generalist and specialized competency must be assessed twice minimally: - One (1) measure assessing student demonstration in real or simulated practice situations.
 Behaviors are only required to be the basis of assessment for real or simulated practice measures.
-Individual behaviors may be scored (behavior-level data collected) or the program may list the behaviors on the instrument as the criteria for scoring each competency, yet not collect behavior-level scores (competency-level data collected). - For generalist practice, programs must use all behaviors exactly as written in the EPAS and may choose to develop additional behaviors that represent observable components of each competency that integrate the dimensions. - Typically, programs choose a field-based evaluation of student performance in their real practice setting. - One (1) demonstration-based measure elsewhere the program chooses.
-This measure is at the competency-level rather than the behavior-level.
-Programs may incorporate behaviors into the second measure if desired, although it is not required.
+Individual behaviors may be scored (behavior-level data collected) or the program may list the behaviors on the instrument as the criteria for scoring each competency, yet not collect behavior-level scores (competency-level data collected). - For generalist practice, programs must use all behaviors exactly as written in the EPAS and may choose to develop additional behaviors that represent observable components of each competency that integrate the dimensions. - Typically, programs choose a field-based evaluation of student performance in their real practice setting.